flash-oss/flash-developer-doc/withdrawals/withdraw-funds.md

 If it is an intermediate, please see [Instiutions](withdraw-funds.md#institutions) instead.&#x20;

 Please always send us the ultimate sender and recipient.
-If sending to yourself,  please provide your own details.
+If sending funds to yourself,  please provide your own details.
 See the schema in [Playground](https://api.uat.flash-payments.com.au/) for other recipient details options.

-If sending from yourself, there's an option to use your company's Flash account details as sender by default.
+If sending funds from yourself, there's an option to use your company's Flash account details as sender by default.
 Please consider the example below.
 {% endhint %}

 If your company is the ultimate sender for a withdrawal, you can skip both the `senderId` and `subClientId`.
 In this situation, we will use your company’s Flash account as the sender for the transaction.
 Please note that a new sender record will not be created in this case.